-• A measurement period for counting your hours of service.

-If you are an ongoing employee, this measurement period (which is also called the "standard measurement period") runs from November 1 through October 31 and will determine your Plan eligibility for the stability period that follows the measurement period.
+- A measurement period for counting your hours of service. - If you are an ongoing employee, this measurement period (which is also called the "standard measurement period") runs from November 1 through October 31 and will determine your Plan eligibility for the stability period that follows the measurement period. - If you are a new employee, the measurement period will begin on your date of hire. - 14.
+Prior to September 2016, the measurement period for new employees started on the first month following date of hire.

-- If you are a new employee, the measurement period will begin on your date of hire.14 - A stability period is a period that follows a measurement period.
+- A stability period is a period that follows a measurement period.
 Your hours of service during the measurement period will determine whether you are a full-time employee who is eligible for coverage during the stability period.
 As a general rule, your status as a full-time employee or a non-full-time employee is "locked in" for the stability period, regardless of how many hours you work during the stability period, as long as you remain an employee of Cleveland Clinic.
 There are exceptions to this general rule for employees who experience certain changes in employment status.
 The stability period lasts 12 months. - An administrative period is a short period between the measurement period and the stability period when Cleveland Clinic performs administrative tasks, such as determining eligibility for coverage and facilitating Plan enrollment.
 The administrative period lasts up to two months.